TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

    def getcount():
        return C.count

-If your code is structured so as to define one class (or tightly related class hierarchy) per module, this supplies the desired encapsulation.
+If your code is structured so as to define one kundi (or tightly related class hierarchy) per module, this supplies the desired encapsulation.